meuniv/NovaCub/source/outofthis.rst

 2. We will talk about Revolution, Orbit, Rotation and eclipses.
 Please bring a flashlight and some different sized balls to the online meeting.

-3. We'll do a presentation of the observatory and some of the research tah is done there.
+3. We'll do a presentation of the observatory and some of the research that is done there.

 .. figure:: _images/SunandTelescope2.jpg